efabless/openlane2/docs/source/usage/caravel/index.md

 ````

 The `Design Constraints` part has to do with the design itself.
 The
-`Retrieved Constraints` part retrieved from the Caravel chip boundary
+`Retrieved Constraints` part is retrieved from the Caravel chip boundary
 constraints with the `user_project_wrapper`.
 These constraints can be found
 [here](https://github.com/efabless/caravel_user_project_ol2/blob/a9dd629af92482842ddcaba8d95c298b41c1895b/openlane/user_project_wrapper/base_user_project_wrapper.sdc#L64).
 The PnR constraints file has more aggressive constraints than the signoff one,